Pathway Stage Components

 The ability to create the time and space to execute winning moves.
 World class fencing requires exceptional judgement and control of timing and distance.

-‘great timing and ability to use distance for advantage’
+T1 stage athletes are expected to demonstrate ‘great timing and ability to use distance for advantage’

-and have some ability to use their body to create space and distance with a similar level opponent where necessary.
+They are also expected to have some ability to use their body to create space and distance with a similar level opponent where necessary.
 Like ‘game intelligence’ (see above) this can be demonstrated in other activities, not just fencing.

 4. Technical Excellence